 The project was implemented by cash transfer specialists GiveDirectly, who helped FSD Africa assess if and how young people used the money and the phone to improve their livelihoods.
 The research sought to ascertain the value of digital technology in building business skills and knowledge, money management and financial literacy.

 The smartphones were pre-loaded with several apps.
 These included Facebook and M-PESA, the mobile money service via which the grants were paid.
 The phones were also loaded with Touch Doh, a money management app that uses animated characters, speaking in Sheng (Swahili street slang), to help users with budgeting.
-On Facebook, participants were helped to set up a profile (if they did not already have one) and become a member of the Hustle Fiti page, a business advice and chat group operated by Shujaaz Inc.
+On Facebook, participants were held to set up a profile (if they did not already have one) and become a member of the Hustle Fiti page, a business advice and chat group operated by Shujaaz Inc.